gruntwork-io/docs/README.md

 ### Generating sidebars for guides

-We utilitize explicit sidebar definitions for most of our docs content.
-Doing so enables authors to easily provide explicit titles for all category labels, as well as define the relative ordering of pages in a maintainable way.
+We utilize explicit sidebar definitions for most of our docs content.
+Doing so enables authors to easily provide titles for all category labels, as well as define the relative ordering of pages in a maintainable way.
 Long-form docs with many sections receive a dedicated sidebar to provide a focused reading experience (e.g. /guides/build-it-yourself/\*).

 A tool is provided to automatically generate sidebars for any new guide.
 To run it, specify the path to the directory you wish to create a sidebar for in